 The candidate should come prepared with questions for you about the role and the business as a whole.
 Questions can range from how your team interacts with one another to what the day to day of the role will be.
 When candidates come with questions, it shows that they are serious about the role and spent time preparing for the interview.

-Having a structured, customized set of interview questions for an open position enables you to get a comprehensive understanding of each candidate.
+Having a structured, customized set of CNA interview questions enables you to get a comprehensive understanding of each candidate.
 Your questions can give you a full sense of how applicants would fit within your agency and how well they can fulfill their job responsibilities.